 This monologue was delivered by the protagonist of the movie ‘Life Itself’ about the life of a New York couple as they go from college romance to marriage and the birth of their first child.
 The unexpected twists of their journey creates ripples of consequences that echo over continents and through lifetimes.
 This movie demonstrates by itself the concept of the literary device unreliable narrator.

 In literature, an unreliable narrator is a character who tells a story with a lack of credibility.
 It was first used by Wayne C. Booth in 1961 in The Rhetoric of Fiction.
-Since then, many authors and filmmakers use the technique to create interest and suspense in their narration.
+Since then, many authors and filmmakers have used the technique to create interest and suspense in their narration.
 This movie not only demonstrated life as an unreliable narrator but indirectly also about how everything has a cause and effect which effectively connects everything around the world.

 In accordance with the same concept, Stephen King’s greatest work ‘11/22/63’ is a story about a young man named Jake who discovers a portal in a diner’s pantry which leads him back to 1958.
 After a few visits and some experiments, Jake deduces that altering history is possible.
 However as long as he stays in the past, only two minutes go by in the present.
 He decides to live in the past until 1963 so he can prevent the assassination of President John F. Kennedy, believing that this change will greatly benefit humanity.
 After years of stalking Lee Harvey Oswald, Jake manages to prevent him from shooting Kennedy.